Posts

 Image

-Forgiveness links the call of the tax collector to the healing of the paralytic – Christ’s authority to discharge sins and restore men – Mark 2:13-17.
-When Jesus pronounced the paralytic’s sins “ forgiven ,” he offended the Scribes and Pharisees.
-He alienated them further by showing mercy to “ sinners ” considered especially unacceptable by more scrupulously religious Jews.
-Seeing Jesus eating with “ tax collectors ” and “ sinners ,” the Scribes and Pharisees insinuated that the Nazarene also was a notorious sinner – (Mark 2:1-17).
+Forgiveness links the call of the tax collector to the healing of the paralytic – Christ’s authority to discharge sin and restore men – Mark 2:13-17.
+When Jesus pronounced the paralytic’s sins forgiven, he offended the Scribes and Pharisees, and he alienated them further by showing mercy to “ sinners ,” those individuals considered especially unacceptable by the more religiously observant Jews.
+Seeing the Nazarene eating with “ tax collectors ” and other sinners, the Scribes and Pharisees insinuated that Jesus was also a notorious sinner – (Mark 2:1-17).